 REPEATED ELEMENTS SUCH AS FAÇADE MOUNTED LIGHT FIXTURES WILL HELP TIE THE DOWNTOWN AREA TOGETHER upper floor windows.
 In fact, the majority of the first floor should be window area.
 Cornices should be replaced (if replacement is required) with identical forms.
-Traditional storefront transoms, windows and entries should be retained or restored, rather than making them look modern.
-Mansard roofs, false gables, and shake shingles are not appropriate and will not be funded.
-Additionally, "colonial," or "chalet" or "quaint cottage" and other 'old' styles will also not be funded, as they are not compatible with the downtown Streator commercial district.
+Traditional storefront transoms, windows and entries should be retained or restored, rather than making them look modern within the downtown area.
+Mansard roofs, false gables, and shake shingles are not appropriate and will not be funded in the downtown area Additionally, "colonial," or "chalet" or "quaint cottage" and other 'old' styles will also not be funded, as they are not compatible with the downtown Streator commercial district.